NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/plot-spectral-signature/plot_spectral_signatures.md

 In this tutorial, we will learn how to extract and plot a spectral reflectance profile (or spectral signature) from a single pixel of a reflectance band in a NEON hyperspectral HDF5 file.

-This tutorial works with the Level 3 <a href="https://data.neonscience.org/data-products/DP3.30006.002" target="_blank">Spectrometer orthorectified surface bidirectional reflectance - mosaic.
+This tutorial works with the Level 3 <a href="https://data.neonscience.org/data-products/DP3.30006.002" target="_blank">Spectrometer orthorectified surface bidirectional reflectance - mosaic</a>.

 <div id="ds-objectives" markdown="1">